What my Granchildren have taught me about life

 - Keep your cupboards stocked with sweets, cookies and drinks.
 All of these are FOOD.

 - Try not to visit their house too often.
 Are you wondering 'Why'?
-Have you ever driven away from a 3-year-old crying over you?
+Have you ever driven away from a 3-year-old crying her heart out in front of the neighbourhood?

 - Do you still know all the rhymes and songs of your childhood?
 If not, take a crash-course.
 Also, skim through the latest movies and characters.
 You may want to know who Officer Judy Hopps is.